Free 💻 Computer Fundamentals

 Your computer is running slowly.
 What might help?

-The X Button
+The X button

 Most programs have an X in the top-right corner (Windows) or a red dot in the top-left (Mac).
 Click it to close.